phly/PhlyRestfully/README.md

 - Resource
 - Route name that resolves to the resource
+- Event identifier for allowing attachment via the shared event manager; this is passed via the constructor (optional; by default, listens to `PhlyRestfully\ResourceController`)
+- "Accept" criteria for use with the `AcceptableViewModelSelector` (optional;
+  by default, assigns any `*/json` requests to the `RestfulJsonModel`)
-- HTTP OPTIONS the service is allowed to respond to (optional; by default, allows delete, get, head, patch, post, and put requests)
+- HTTP OPTIONS the service is allowed to respond to, for both collections and individual items (optional; head and options are always allowed; by default, allows get and post requests on collections, and delete, get, patch, and put requests on items)
 - Page size (optional; for paginated results.
 Defaults to 30.)
-- `ServerUrl` view helper (optional; will lazy-instantiate if not found.)

 Tying it Together
 -----------------